 Baking this pie is pretty simple.
 There is no blind baking or taking it in and out of the oven.

-Just preheat the oven to 425°F and put the pie on the bottom rack.
+It is best to bake pies on the bottom rack.
 Having the bottom of the pie closer to the heating element in the oven will help to avoid the dreaded soggy bottom.

 Let the pie cool for an hour or two, then go ahead and put it in the refrigerator if you aren’t going to eat it right away.
 It is great warm, at room temperature, or even cold.